 Supplies and Materials

 To make a similar pin cushion jar you will need wool roving is suitable colours, felting needle(s), a jar with a fitted cork lid, and glue (or alternative adhesive).
-The jar doesn’t need to have a cork cap, but it’s convenient, especially if you only have one free hand while busy prepping or sewing.
-It also does double duty for extra pins, if needed.
+The lid doesn’t need to be cork, but a fitted cork cap is convenient for a pin jar, especially if you only have one free hand while busy prepping or sewing.
+It also does double duty for securing extra pins, if needed.

 To make a basic needle felted cactus: